x

 City asks Portland couple to pay 20K for tree removal of centuries old tree

-The homeowners say they knew they would have to cover the cost when purchasing their home but didn't expect that time to come so soon.
+The homeowners said they knew they would have to cover the cost when purchasing their home but didn't expect that time to come so soon.

-PORTLAND, Ore. — The city is requesting the removal of a centuries-old white oak tree, asking nearby homeowners to pay for the expense.
+PORTLAND, Ore. — The city of Portland is requesting the removal of a centuries-old white oak tree, asking the homeowners to pay for the removal.

 The historic tree, known for its stature, has been identified for removal due to a fungus at its base.
-The city is asking a nearby couple to cover the removal cost, which could exceed $20,000.
+The cost to remove it could exceed $20,000.

 Patrick and Megann McGill purchased their North Portland home four years ago, falling in love with the expansive tree in their front yard.